Lopamudra1306/MusicSite/README.md

 jQuery: To create dynamic and interactive web elements.
 Bootstrap: For responsive design and development.

-You have to go to the sign up page(signup.html) and have a look on our Music Site.
+You have to go to the sign up page(signup.html) first and have a look on our Music Site by logging in further.